emomaxd/flog/README.md

 # flog - C++ Logging Library

-**flog** is a simple and efficient C++ logging library that supports basic logging functionalities, see below.
+**flog** is a simple and efficient C++ logging library that supports basic logging and formatting with the help of [ff](https://github.com/emomaxd/ff) library, see below.

 Features:
 ---------